ciscorobl/github-slideshow/_posts/0000-01-02-ciscorobl.md

 "Welcome to our second slide!"
 	---
 Your text
-Use the left arrow to go back!
+Use the left arrow to go back  or quit or something new!